 For today’s blog, I want to share my favorite feature inside the Power Query Editor, by far, which is the Column from Examples Power BI.
 You can watch the full video of this tutorial at the bottom of this blog.

 When I look at my data sets now, I always think about how I can expand on them, add interesting information that’s going to help streamline what I want to evaluate or showcase in my reports, and clean up my reports, making them informative and digestible.
-All these can be easily achieved using the Column from Examples feature in Power Query.
+All of these things can be easily achieved using the Column from Examples feature in Power Query.

 I’ve got a really simple model here that I’m going to demonstrate this on.
 And to do this, you need to get to the Power Query Editor first by clicking on Transform data.